 The Max Golf Protein Hydration Drink is a fulfilling, tasty and energy saving drink to have in the bag.
 With a flavour to suit all tastes, it's hard to see how this won't quickly become an essential drink to have in the bag.

-Tangy, refreshing and significantly healthier than a standard sports energy drink.
+Significantly healthier than a standard sports energy drink.

 Might be too sweet for some who are used to just drinking water.

 If you were asked what food and hydration you take out on the golf course with you, what would be your answer?
 A chocolate bar?
 Water?
 Beer?
 Nothing at all?
 Many golfers aren't conscious of their nutritional intake during a round of golf and can suffer because of it, many documenting they find themselves low on energy during the back nine of a round.